simple2d/simple2d/README.md

 ### Update and Render

 The window loop is where all the action takes place: the frame rate is set, input is handled, the app state is updated, and visuals are rendered.
-You'll want to declare two essential functions which will be called by the main window loop: `update()` and `render()`.
-Like a traditional game loop, `update()` is used for updating the application state, and `render()` is used for drawing the scene.
+You'll want to declare two essential functions which will be called by the window loop: `update` and `render`.
+Like a traditional game loop, `update` is used for updating the application state, and `render` is used for drawing the scene.
 Simple 2D optimizes both functions for performance and accurate scene composition, so it's good practice to keep those updating and rendering tasks separate (although drawing can actually be done anywhere, but don't make a habit of it).

 The update and render functions should look like this: